 alarm-clock.org/timer/egg-timer

-• You're at altitude — water boils cooler the higher you are, so add about 1 minute per 1,000 ft (300 m) above sea level.
-This matters more than egg size.
+• Higher up, a little longer — water boils cooler the higher you are, so eggs cook more slowly.
+Add about 1 minute for every 1,000 ft (300 m) above sea level.

 Poached